-- Following the provisions outlined within the school's Conflict of Interests Policy. - Declaring any conflicts of interest. - Acting in accordance with this policy at all times. - Identifying any conflicts of interest that have not been previously declared. - Following the school's Whistleblowing Policy where there are concerns that a conflict of interest has not been declared, and an individual might have subsequently benefitted. - Ensuring that all individuals in a discussion do not have a vested interest in the subject. - Informing the headteacher of any relatives who may have a declarable interest. - Consider whether they need to declare their relationship with any individual where this might cause a conflict with school activities.
+- Following the provisions outlined within the school's Conflict of Interests Policy. - Declaring any conflicts of interest. - Acting in accordance with this policy at all times. - Identifying any conflicts of interest that have not been previously declared. - Following the school's Whistleblowing Policy where there are concerns that a conflict of interest has not been declared, and an individual might have subsequently benefitted. - Ensuring that all individuals in a discussion do not have a vested interest in the subject. - Informing the Executive Headteacher or Head of School of any relatives who may have a declarable interest. - Consider whether they need to declare their relationship with any individual where this might cause a conflict with school activities.